openSUSE/news-o-o/_posts/2011-03-05-opensuse-weekly-news-issue-165-is-out.markdown

 One disadvantage that writing spec files has is that you have to know beforehand haw many and what sub-packages you will be creating.
 And you have to name all of them explicitly.
 BitBake on the other hand let you do some neat tricks.
 You can compile your whole package and decide about sub-packages after that.
 Why is it cool?
-Letâ€™s imagine for example Pidgin.
-It contains many plugins and letâ€™s imagine that you want to make package for every single plugin.
+Let’s imagine for example Pidgin.
+It contains many plugins and let’s imagine that you want to make package for every single plugin.
-In .spec file, youâ€™ll have to write down all of them manually.
+In .spec file, you’ll have to write down all of them manually.
 In BitBake you can use something like this: